 Early-Stage Prostate Cancer

 Prostate cancer is diagnosed as early-stage when cancer cells have not spread outside of the prostate.
 If you’ve been diagnosed with early-stage prostate cancer with a low risk of progression—or you’re not expected to tolerate other therapies—your doctor may recommend watchful waiting or active surveillance.
-Aggressive treatment options include various types of prostatectomy, radiation therapy, cryosurgery or high intensity focused ultrasound.
+Aggressive treatment options include various types of prostatectomy, radiation therapy, cryosurgery, or high intensity focused ultrasound.
 The goal of all invasive options is to remove or destroy cancer cells before they can spread to other tissues in the body.

 Watchful waiting forgoes implementing therapy or treatment unless symptoms arise or the prostate cancer spreads to other parts of the body.

-Most often nerve sparing is used during early stages (Stages Tl and T2) when cancer cells are located only within the prostate.
+Most often, nerve-sparing is used during early stages (Stages Tl and T2) when cancer cells are located only within the prostate.
 Some surgeons are skilled in nerve-sparing techniques to maximize the preservation of nerves, muscles, organs, and other structures surrounding the prostate.
 If the nerves are not damaged during surgery, men have a better chance of having erections again between two and 18 months after the operation.
 Potency rates following nerve-sparing radical prostatectomy vary widely among surgeons and academic centers.

 Open – Radical Retropubic Prostatectomy (RRP)

 An incision is made from just below the navel to the pelvic bone without damaging muscles.
-This allows the surgeon access to feel the prostate, surrounding tissues, and the pelvic lymph nodes, which can help the surgeon decide if a nerve-sparing radical prostatectomy is the best option based on the extent of cancer.
+This allows the surgeon access to feel the prostate, surrounding tissues, and the pelvic lymph nodes, which can help the surgeon decide if a nerve-sparing radical prostatectomy is the best option based on cancer.
 If all areas feel smooth, the nerves can be saved because they probably are not cancerous.
 However, if the surgeon feels a lump, hardness, or any other abnormality near the nerve, the safest approach is to remove one or both nerves.
 There is no accurate way to confirm whether or not cancer is present in a pelvic nerve unless the nerve is removed and analyzed by a pathologist.

 Open – Radical Perineal Prostatectomy (RPP)

 The incision for this procedure is between the scrotum and the anus.
 While there is less blood loss with this operation compared to the retropubic procedure outlined above, the surgeon still has the ability to feel along the pelvic nerves to determine whether they can be saved or must be removed.
-Recovery is generally faster compared to the RRP and patients have less blood loss.
+Recovery is generally faster compared to the RRP, and patients have less blood loss.

 Laparoscopic Radical Prostatectomy (LRP)

-Also referred to as “minimally invasive” or “keyhole surgery,” the operation begins by inserting a needle into the abdomen to inflate it with carbon dioxide thereby separating the abdominal wall from the organs and providing the space necessary to perform the surgery.
+Also referred to as “minimally invasive” or “keyhole surgery,” the operation begins by inserting a needle into the abdomen to inflate it with carbon dioxide, thereby separating the abdominal wall from the organs and providing the space necessary to perform the surgery.
 Three or four small incisions are made in the lower abdomen as access for surgical instruments and a telescopic lens that projects images onto a video monitor.
 After the prostate has been cut away from the bladder and the urethra, it’s removed from the body through an incision made above the pubic bone.

 Robot-Assisted Laparoscopic Radical Prostatectomy (RALP)

-As with the laparoscopic procedure described above, this operation also begins by inserting a needle into the abdomen to inflate it with carbon dioxide thereby separating the abdominal wall from the organs and providing the space necessary to perform the surgery.
+As with the laparoscopic procedure described above, this operation also begins by inserting a needle into the abdomen to inflate it with carbon dioxide, thereby separating the abdominal wall from the organs and providing the space necessary to perform the surgery.
 Three or four small incisions are made in the lower abdomen as access for surgical instruments and a telescopic lens that is attached to robotic arms, which are connected through special cables to instruments providing the surgeon with robotic control of the procedure through a three-dimensional view of the inside of the abdomen shown on a video monitor.
 After the prostate has been cut away from the bladder and the urethra, it is removed from the body through an incision above the pubic bone.

 Advantages of Prostatectomy